Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/FDHullWhiteEngine.rst

 Differential operator
 =====================

 In finite-difference methods, a differential operator :math:`D` is used to transform a function :math:`f(x)` into one of its derivatives, for instance :math:`{f}'(x)` or :math:`{f}''(x)`.
 As differentiation is linear, so it can be written as a matrix while using linear algebra methods to solve it.
-As you know, FDM doesn’t give the exact discretization of the derivative but an approximation, like :math:`{f}'_{i}={f}'(x_{i})+\epsilon _{i}`, notice that the error will decreasing along with the decreasing of the spacing of the grid, say, the tighter the grids (including :math:`t` axis and :math:`x` axis), the better approximation quality, but the worse simulation duration.
+As you know, FDM does not give the exact discretization of the derivative but an approximation, like :math:`{f}'_{i}={f}'(x_{i})+\epsilon _{i}`, notice that the error decreases along with the decreasing of the spacing of the grid, say, the tighter the grids (including :math:`t` axis and :math:`x` axis), the better approximation quality, but the worse simulation duration.

-As you may refer to Tylor’s polynomial, we just provide differential operators including the first and the second derivative to obtain a manageable approximation error, they can be defined as:
+As you might refer to Tylor’s polynomial, provide differential operators including the first and the second derivative to obtain a manageable approximation error, they can be defined as:

 .. math::
         {f}'{(x_{i})}\approx \frac{f(x_{i+1})-f(x_{i-1})}{2(x_{i}-x_{i-1})}
 .. math::
         {f}''{(x_{i})}\approx \frac{f(x_{i+1})-2f(x_{i})+f(x_{i-1})}{(x_{i}-x_{i-1})^{2}}

-As we can see from the equations that the value of the derivative at any given index :math:`i` only determined by the adjacent three values of the function with the middle of the same index, thus the differential operator can be written as a tridiagonal matrix, like:
+As seen from the equations that the value of the derivative at any given index :math:`i` only determined by the adjacent three values of the function with the middle of the same index, thus the differential operator can be written as a tridiagonal matrix, like:

 .. math::
         \begin{bmatrix}